rfortherestofus/r-without-statistics/proposal.md

 David's skill at communicating complex technical concepts comes from his extensive writing experience.
 In addition to dozens of articles on the [R for the Rest of Us blog](https://rfortherestofus.com/blog/), David has:

 1. Written a [Washington Post op-ed on inequality in the education system](https://www.washingtonpost.com/wp-dyn/content/article/2007/04/08/AR2007040800925.html)

 2. Founded and written articles for [XI Quarterly](https://drive.google.com/file/d/0BzA6GcmEs1BZbFBfLXh6RzJ0M2s/view?usp=sharing&resourcekey=0-ck-nTlCstjJW1vI2xcZsKg), a magazine about soccer in North America

 3. Completed a [200+ page dissertation on immigration and youth sports](https://drive.google.com/file/d/0BzA6GcmEs1BZeTktdE9IZEYwckE/view?usp=sharing&resourcekey=0-_a3CWF6jJXWOvJa5d1F9hQ)

 David also has extensive marketing experience that will serve this book well.
 Having founded R for the Rest of Us from scratch, David has become one of the leading figures in the R community.
-With over 12,000 Twitter followers, an email list of close to 3,000 subscribers, and personal connections with nearly all of the most prominent figures in the R community, David has the tools to create and market a highly successful book.
+With over 12,000 Twitter followers (plus over 5,000 on his personal account), an email list of close to 3,000 subscribers, and personal connections with nearly all of the most prominent figures in the R community, David has the tools to create and market a highly successful book.